ianrastall/text-utils/tutorials/ada/tutorial-ada-04.md

 ### Practice Challenge

-Enhance your elevator system with concurrency:
+Enhance your calculator application with concurrency:

-- Create tasks for elevator movement and door control
+- Create tasks for different operations
 - Specify contracts for task interactions
 - Use protected objects with invariants for shared state
 - Verify that conflicting operations cannot occur

 #### The Path to Verified Systems

 Design by Contract transforms Ada from a safe language into a _verifiable_ language.
 When combined with strong typing and formal methods, it provides a pathway from traditional development to mathematically verified software.
-This is why Ada remains the language of choice for systems where failure is not just expensive, but catastrophic.
+This is why Ada remains the language of choice for systems where correctness matters.

 As you progress through this tutorial series, you'll see how these techniques combine to create software that's not just less error-prone, but _provably correct_ within its specified domain.
+Whether you're building a simple calculator or a complex inventory system, contracts give you the tools to ensure your software behaves exactly as intended.